|

 democratic reforms, while keeping a lid on a seething rebel movement at

 the same time.
-A man called Parnell jumped into The Doctor's mind.
-In
+A man called Parnell jumped into The Doctor’s mind.

-blow up in everyone's faces if democracy failed.
+was ready to blow up in everyone’s faces if democracy failed.

 Not here, The Doctor thought.
 Here, democracy was going to win.
 Vahle